sumarouno/tensorflow-on-raspberry-pi/GUIDE.md

 sudo cp output/bazel /usr/local/bin/bazel
 ```

 To make sure it's working properly, run `bazel` on the command line and verify it prints help text.
+Note: this may take 15-30 seconds to run, so be patient!

 ```shell
 $ bazel